Reviem0/CompSci-Notes/Networks and Security/Network Layer/Transport Layers.md

 ![[Pasted image 20250525084613.png]]
 - Three-way Handshake: Client has to sent SYN to server, Server sends back a SYN-ACK, client has to ACK.
 Any point in chain breaks, info cannot be transmitted.
 	- Used to discard repeat packets, and resend lost ones.
-	- Both sides must have a common understanding of where the other
+	- Both sides must have a common understanding of where the other is in the data stream.
+# TCP R